zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Frontier.rst

 Once Frontier has been installed on their machines, users will need to generate the Genesis block themselves, then load it into their Frontier clients.
-A script and instructions on how to do this will be provided as part of the new Ethereum website, as well as our various wikis.
+A script and instructions on how to do this will be provided as part of the new Expanse website, as well as our various wikis.

 We’re often asked how existing users will switch from the test network to the live network: it will be done through a switch at the Geth